Nursing Programs in New Jersey NJ

 You can choose two education paths if you want to be a registered nurse (RN).
 An Associate’s degree, which takes two years, may prepare you for entry-level RN jobs.
 A four-year Bachelor’s degree may give you the background needed for different nursing specialties.

 Early in your training, you may take courses that teach you about core nursing techniques and subject.
 Commonly required courses include Pathophysiology, Contemporary Professional Nursing, Pharmacology in Nursing Practice, and Nursing Information & Technology.
 Advanced courses include Leadership Issues in Nursing, Adult Health, Health Care Law and Ethics, and Adult Health & Illness.

 Getting into the field of nursing may permit you to apply for scholarships and grants.
-The Health Research and Educational Trust of New Jersey awards scholarships of $2,000 each to students.
 Through the New Jersey League for Nursing, you can apply for scholarships intended for in-state residents.
 New Jersey Nursing Students is another excellent resource for nursing student scholarships.

 Nursing Degree Programs in New Jersey

 Links to specific programs in NJ are below.